 What Personal Property Is Protected

-This statute lists eleven categories of personal items that creditors cannot touch, each with its own dollar cap.
+Under Arizona law, this statute lists eleven categories of personal items that creditors cannot touch.
+Each has its own dollar cap.
 The protections cover the things most families rely on every day.

 The following property of a debtor used primarily for personal, family or household purposes is exempt from process: 1.
 All wearing apparel of not more than a fair market value of five hundred dollars.
 4. All engagement and wedding rings of not more than an aggregate fair market value of two thousand dollars.
 8. Equity in one motor vehicle of not more than $15,000.